Admission to the Ph.D. in Philosophy

 Apply to the graduate program via the Office of Graduate Studies online application system.

-The final deadline for Fall matriculation is May 1.
+The final deadline for Fall enrollment is May 1.

-The final deadline for Spring matriculation is December 1.
+The final deadline for Spring enrollment is December 1.

-In addition to the application form, application fee, letters of recommendation, transcripts, etc., the Philosophy Department Committee on Recruitment, Admission and Awards requires the following supplemental materials:
+In addition to the application materials required by KU Graduate Admissions, the Philosophy Department requires the following supplemental materials:

 A Brief Personal Statement of Academic Goals